 The Telecommunications Regulations were promulgated by the State Council in 2000 and revised on 29 July, 2014.
 The Telecom Regulations draw a distinction between "basic telecommunication services" and "value-added telecommunication services."
+On December 25, 2015, the Ministry of Industry and Information Technology (currently the MIIT)published the Classification Catalogue of Telecommunications Services (the "2015 Catalogue"), which took effect on March 1, 2016.
+The first catalogue was published in September 2000 and was subsequently amended in 2001 and 2003, respectively.
+Under the 2015 Catalogue, "value-added telecommunications services" was further classified into two sub-categories and ten items.
 Internet content provision services, or ICP services, is a subcategory of value-added telecommunications businesses.
-Under the Telecom Regulations, commercial operators of value-added telecommunications services must first obtain an operating license from the MIIT or its provincial level counterparts.
+Under the Telecom Regulations, commercial operators of value-added telecommunications services from the MIIT or its provincial level counterparts.